 During the Iron Age, Tell Keisan was a Phoenician city that had close connections to the neighboring kingdom of Israel while being exposed to international maritime trade via the Mediterranean Sea.

 The Oriental Institute of the University of Chicago, in partnership with Ben-Gurion University of the Negev, is excavating Tell Keisan (Tel Kison) in Israel — a city of the Bronze and Iron Ages located 9 miles northeast of Haifa.
 In biblical times, this site was occupied by Phoenicians who had close economic and cultural relations with the Israelites and established colonies around the Mediterranean.

-We are now accepting applications from volunteer excavators of all ages to join our professional staff at Tell Keisan for four weeks in the summer of 2018, arriving on June 30 and departing on July 28.
+We are now accepting applications to join our team at Tell Keisan for four weeks in the summer of 2019, arriving on June 29 and departing on July 27.
 This site is located in the beautiful Galilee region of northern Israel.
-Volunteers learn archaeological methods, attend evening lectures on ancient history and culture, and take guided tours on weekends to explore the country.
-The volunteer fee is $2,800 and includes full room and board, airport transfers, and weekend field trips.
-Click here for our student/volunteer information sheet and registration form.
+Dig participants will learn archaeological methods, attend evening lectures on ancient history and culture, and take guided tours on weekends to explore the country.

 For more information, contact Prof. David Schloen (email@example.com).